BjornFJohansson/An-Hour-of-Python/README.md

 [![xkcd](https://imgs.xkcd.com/comics/11th_grade.png)](https://xkcd.com)

-As you progress to gain more knowledge, you will see how your coding skills can affect the ways you think.
+If you choose to learn to code, you may find your coding skills affect the way you think.
 After all, if you know a problem well enough to describe it to a computer, you probably know it better than most.
-This [TED talk](https://youtu.be/xfBWk4nw440?t=24) (10 min) sums up the argument in a nice way.
+This [TED talk](https://youtu.be/xfBWk4nw440?t=24) (10 min) sums up this argument in a nice way.
 The speaker has a website [here](https://christian.gen.co/you-should-learn-to-program).

 ### Python :snake: